 – Deploy Machine Learning

-These steps will help organizations to unlock business value from data, make effective strategic decisions, and mitigate the risk of error.
+These steps will help organizations unlock business value from data, make effective strategic decisions, and mitigate the risk of error.

 1. Understanding Business Objective & Requirements